avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ### New P-Chain Transaction Types

-Both before and after this ACP, to create a Subnet, a `CreateSubnetTx` must be issued on the P-Chain.
-This transaction includes an `Owner` field which defines the key that today can be used to authorize any validator set additions (`AddSubnetvalidatorTx`) or removals (`RemoveSubnetvalidatorTx`).
+Both before and after this ACP, to create a Subnet or an L1, a `CreateSubnetTx` must be issued on the P-Chain.
+This transaction includes an `Owner` field which defines the key that today can be used to authorize any validator set additions (`AddSubnetValidatorTx`) or removals (`RemoveSubnetValidatorTx`).

-To be a Permissionless Subnet:
+To be considered permissionless:

-- This `Owner` key must no longer have the ability to modify the Subnet's validator set
+- This `Owner` key must no longer have the ability to modify the validator set.
-- New transaction types must support modification of a Subnet's validator set via Warp messages.
+- New transaction types must support modification of an L1's validator set via Warp messages.

 The following new transaction types are introduced on the P-Chain to support this functionality.